 In 1957, in a bleak appraisal of the future of the flying boat, it was modified into a landplane, with the hope it could be used as a troop transport.
 None of their rebrands were successful in winning client contracts.

 On the other hand, the next year looked more promising, with the Princess coming to the attention of the US Navy, who hoped to use it to test out nuclear reactor propulsion.
-When discussions broke down the US army made another overture, including the Princess in planned commercial undertakings.
+When discussions broke down the US Army made another overture, including the Princess in planned commercial undertakings.

 It was to prove another frustrating failure, with Air Vice Marshall Donald Bennett and his civilian business partner Brian Halpin hastily withdrawing their offer in March 1960 after waiting over a year for the government make a decision.

-Halpin’s ambitions were once again dashed by the British government in November 1960 after he founded an airline company called British Princess Flying Boats Ltd. Halpin’s dream of a commercial air route linking Southhampton with Baltimore, Chicago, and Detroit starting in 1962 received scant attention from British policymakers, leaving him no option but to retract his offer for a second time.
+Halpin’s ambitions were once again dashed by the British government in November 1960 after he founded an airline company called British Princess Flying Boats Ltd. Halpin’s dream of a commercial air route linking Southampton with Baltimore, Chicago, and Detroit starting in 1962 received scant attention from British policymakers, leaving him no option but to retract his offer for a second time.

 When Saunders-Roe was disappointed again with the collapse of the sale of the G-ALUN to the Winder Corporation of Florida in May 1962, it seemed that all hopes of breaking even had faded.